Open Causal Graph Data Standard

 Contributing

 We welcome contributions from the research community to improve and extend this standard.
-If you have suggestions, feedback, or would like to contribute to the development of this data standard, please reach out to us or visit our GitHub repository.
+If you have suggestions, feedback, or would like to contribute to the development of this data standard, please reach out to us.